SLM Corporation (SLM) is ready for next Episode as it posted an annual sales of 2,366 M - News Daemon

 Technical Analysis of SLM Corporation (SLM)

-During the past 100 days, SLM Corporation’s (SLM) raw stochastic average was set at 5.78%, which indicates a significant decrease from 12.92% during the past two weeks.
-Based on volatility metrics of the stock, it showed a historical volatility of 38.22% in the past 14 days, which was lower than the 44.36% volatility it showed in the past 100 days.
+During the past 100 days, SLM Corporation’s (SLM) raw stochastic average was set at 6.47%, which indicates a significant decrease from 13.41% during the past two weeks.
+Based on volatility metrics of the stock, it showed a historical volatility of 45.88% in the past 14 days, which was higher than the 44.30% volatility it showed in the past 100 days.

 SLM Corporation (NASDAQ: SLM) Key Stats